Skip to main content

 Eyewitness Testimony

 If there were any eyewitnesses to the alleged theft, the prosecutor would likely call them to testify about what they saw.
 Their description of the perpetrator’s actions can help establish that property was taken without consent.
 However, eyewitness testimony can be unreliable at times.
-A skilled criminal defense attorney can question the credibility of eyewitness accounts.
+Skilled Minnesota Criminal Defense Attorneys can question the credibility of eyewitness accounts.

 Surveillance Footage